Council for Economic Education: National Personal Finance Challenge

 The National Personal Finance Challenge (NPFC) is a high school and middle school Personal Finance competition.
 Each year, over 18,000 students across the U.S. participate in the competition.
-The Challenge provides students with an exciting and motivating opportunity to build, apply and showcase their knowledge of finance.
-It also provides teachers with the opportunity to give their students essential tools to create financial stability and economic opportunity.
+The Challenge aims to motivate students to build, apply and showcase their knowledge of finance.
+It also enables teachers to give students tools to create financial stability and economic opportunity.

 Students across the country compete on the state level, with state winners advancing to the National Finals.
 Teams of four students answer rigorous questions on Personal Finance and current events.
 At the National Final level, students are given a detailed fictitious family scenario and two hours to prepare a financial plan for the family.
 They then present their plan to a panel of expert judges.
 Teams are judged on content knowledge, team work, and presentation skills, in order to earn the title of National Personal Finance Challenge Champions.